Student Awards and Financial Aid

 The Financial Consumer Agency of Canada (FCAC) has created a number of resources and tools designed to help Canadians become more familiar with financial management strategies including a number of additional online video modules about financial basics that allow you to learn and investigate at your own pace.
 The modules are designed to answer your questions about topics including: budgeting, understanding credit, and saving and investing.

-It also includes a number of free tools and calculators.
+It also includes several free tools and calculators.
 Check out the "paying for education" section for a student debt calculator and student budget worksheet.

 NSCC students are provided with access to a suite of financial literacy resources and supports, allowing them to build on their money management skills so that they can be well-positioned to acheive their financial goals for the future.